lf-lang/lingua-franca/README.md

  * A7 TR delay
  * A8 send to output port with delay delta/deadline t+delta (i.e., actually received at t+delta' where delta' >= delta)

+## Prototype Implementation

+We would like to provide a prototype implementation on FlexPRET and Patmos, including worst-case execution time analysis of actors.
+This calls for a system language that can be used to implement real-time systems.
+Two options are considered: Rust and C.

+### Rust

+ * Safe system level language
+ * No compiler for FlexPRET or Patmos
+ * No WCET analysis

+Rust is LLVM based.
+Can we use the Rust frontend and our LLVM backend?

+### C

+ * Old, unsafe language
+ * Good compiler support (RISC-V, Patmos)
+ * WCET analysis for Patmos

 ## TODO

 add rest of notes.